 A cooperative relationship between home and school is essential to each student's successful development and achievements.
+The Code of Conduct is a guide for understanding the personal, social and academic behaviors which are expected from students while at school and at school functions.
 To achieve this wholesome relationship, parents are urged:

-- To show an enthusiastic and supportive attitude toward school and education; - To build a good working relationship between themselves and their child; - To teach their child self-respect, respect for the law, respect for others and for public property; - To insist on prompt and regular attendance; - To listen to the views and observations of all parties concerned; - To recognize that teachers merit the same consideration and respect that parents expect from their child; - To encourage their child to take pride in his/her appearance; - To insist that their child promptly bring home all communications from school; - To cooperate with the school in jointly resolving any school related problem; - To inform school officials of changes in the home situation that may affect student conduct or performance; - To inform and update school officials on medical, legal and other matters that relate to the student in the school setting; - To set realistic standards of behavior for their child and resolve to remain firm and consistent; - To help their child learn to deal effectively with negative peer pressure; - To provide a place conducive for study and completion of homework assignments; - To demonstrate desirable standards of behavior through personal example; - To foster a feeling of pride in their child for their school; - To provide support and positive reinforcements to their child; - To read, support and help their child to understand the District Code of Conduct and school rules.
+- To show an enthusiastic and supportive attitude toward school and education; - To build a good working relationship between themselves and their child; - To teach their child self-respect, respect for the law, respect for others and for public property; - To insist on prompt and regular attendance; - To listen to the views and observations of all parties concerned; - To recognize that teachers merit the same consideration and respect that parents expect from their child; - To encourage their child to take pride in his/her appearance; - To insist that their child promptly bring home all communications from school; - To cooperate with the school in jointly resolving any school related problem; - To notify school officials about concerns or complaints in a respectful and timely manner; - To inform school officials of changes in the home situation that may affect student conduct or performance; - To inform and update school officials on medical, legal and other matters that relate to the student in the school setting; - To be respectful and courteous to staff, other parents/guardians and students while on school premises or at school functions; - To set realistic standards of behavior for their child and resolve to remain firm and consistent; - To help their child learn to deal effectively with negative peer pressure; - To provide a place conducive for study and completion of homework assignments; - To demonstrate desirable standards of behavior through personal example; - To foster a feeling of pride in their child for their school; - To provide support and positive reinforcements to their child; - To read, support and help their child to understand the District Code of Conduct and school rules.